Faheetah/homelab-k3s/README.md

-# Setup server
+# Setup Server

-*Note: this install process mirrors the script executable from `https://get.k3s.io/`, it is included as explicit steps to demonstrate the full install process.
+*Note: this install process mirrors the script executable from `https://get.k3s.io/` noted in the k3s quick start[^1], it is included as explicit steps to demonstrate the full install process.
 For other installations such as node setup, use the get.k3s.io script.*

 ## Install k3s